 Ercolano is in the middle of the town of Ercolano.
 If you do not come on a tour bus walk from the local Circumvesuviana railway station, Ercolano Scavi, (more details further down the page).

-Despite what the local touts may tell you its a 10 minute walk straight down the main street of Ercaolano.
+Despite what the local touts may tell you its a 10 minute walk straight down the main street of Ercolano.

-Ercolano is open every day except 25th December, 1st January and 1st May.
+Ercolano is open every day except Wednesdays, 25th December, 1st January and 1st May.

 There are not the queues as at Pompeii mid-morning and there is no tourist tat village outside the gates.